bluemodel/BlueM.Wave/Wave.Docs/api/index.md

 # BlueM.Wave API
-The BlueM.Wave API provides a methods for reading time series from files, manipulating and displaying them.
+The BlueM.Wave API provides methods for reading time series from files, manipulating and displaying them.

 To access the API, include a reference to Wave.exe (or to the Wave project if you have the source code) in your .NET project.